Aside from avoiding the prospect of flooding your subscribers’ inboxes with spam, the benefits of B2B marketing automation are many.

 2. Understanding of Leads and Customers

-Better Marketing automation allows companies to gain much greater insights into their leads and customers.
+Better Marketing automation allows companies to gain much greater insights into their leads and potential customers.

 The various software available enables the marketing team to keep track of which website pages specific visitors have viewed, what emails they have opened, what social media posts they’ve engaged with, what forms they’ve filled out, what content they’ve downloaded, and what products/services they’ve already purchased.